Skip to content

 1 Purpose

-To outline the process for monitoring the quality of the University's Coursework and Higher Degree by Research (HDR) programs and the relationship to the re-accreditation of these programs.
+To outline the process for monitoring the quality of the University's Coursework Programs.

 2 Scope

-This Procedure applies to all Coursework and HDR programs offered by the University.
+This procedure applies to all Coursework Programs and non-award programs leading to Admission into Award Programs offered by, or on behalf of, the University.

 3 Procedure Overview